Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Dynamical generation of quantum correlations

 Let us start with clarifying Point~\ref{p:2}.
 Despite the asymptotic GHD equation being classical, the full quantum evolution is doubtlessly not classical.
 In fact, the dependence on $\hbar$ in the von Neumann equation disappears practically only if the density matrix is stationary.
 This indicates that there must be quantum corrections to the GHD equation itself.

 Point~\ref{p:3} is clear already in the homogeneous limit, as it is equivalent to the statement that not every state is stationary (see Section~\ref{sec:homogeneous_quench}).
-Trivial as it sounds, this point can nevertheless be a source of confusion, especially when considering the growth of the entanglement entropy after a quantum quench from a product state.
-Such state shares the integrals of motion with the GGE describing the late time behaviour, which is completely characterised by a root density and has an extensive entropy.
-Thus, the initial state, being totally separable, cannot be completely characterised by a root density.
-On the other hand, the asymptotic expression in Eq.~\eqref{eq:conj} depends on the state only through the root density.
-This paradox is resolved after understanding that the growth is essentially due to dephasing, which gets rid of the quantities that cannot be interpreted as root densities (in the non-interacting case, they are parametrised by the field $\Psi$ defined below), notwithstanding being written in terms of the GGE root density (see, \emph{e.g.}, Refs~\cite{fagotti2008evolution,alba2017entanglement}).
+Trivial as it sounds, this point can nevertheless be a source of confusion: in relevant scaling limits, some observables are described by expressions that depend only on the root densities, a remarkable example being the growth of the entanglement entropy after a quantum quench from a product state --- cf. Sec.~\ref{sec:v}.
+In this case the initial state is not stationary but the asymptotic expression in Eq.~\eqref{eq:conj} depends on the state only through the root density.
+This paradox is resolved after understanding two points: (i) quantities that time evolve independently are coupled by the condition that the state is pure; (ii) the growth of entropy is essentially due to dephasing, which gets rid of the quantities that cannot be interpreted as root densities (in the non-interacting case, they are parametrised by the field $\Psi$ defined below) (see, \emph{e.g.}, Refs~\cite{fagotti2008evolution,alba2017entanglement}).

-Points \ref{p:2} and \ref{p:3} are intimately connected and can be better understood by adopting the point of view described in the second part of Sec.~\ref{sec:inhomogeneous}, and interpreting \eqref{eq:continuityint} as the leading order contribution in a low inhomogeneity limit.
+Points \ref{p:2} and \ref{p:3} are intimately connected and can be better understood by adopting the point of view described in the second part of Sec.~\ref{sec:inhomogeneous}, i.e., interpreting \eqref{eq:continuityint} as the leading order contribution in a low inhomogeneity limit.
 In this way the terms generating quantum corrections will be identified with the subleading contributions in the limit.
 Let us describe how this can be done in the case of free fermion systems, like the one described by the Hamiltonian $H(h)$ in Eq.~\eqref{eq:FP_hamiltonian}.